kwampler/kwampler.github.io/_posts/2018-11-16-software_development_why_not.markdown

 I went on to become an instructional designer and eduational techology coach for a computer science immersion company called Code To The Future.
 Essentially, this opened my world to endless possibilities, and I will forever be thankful for this opportunity.
 Throughout my experience with Code To The Future, I realized something.
 I was pretty good at coding!
 Okay, maybe in the beginning stages it was just connecting a bunch of blocks together to make a character move around on screen, but eventually it morphed into Minecraft Modding and developing curriculum for text-based programming.

 Which leads me to here, I'm doing this.
 I'm taking baby steps, but I'm one hundred percent getting there.
 More women programmers, we need them.
-I have 8 more months to go, but I'll get there, and feel hopeful unicorns and rainbows will await me as I completed this program and become a full-stack web developer.
+I have 8 more months to go, but I'll get there, and feel hopeful unicorns and rainbows will await me when I complete this program and become a full-stack web developer.